User guide

 Annually (90 minutes, between Christmas and New Year)

-- Read your Year Recap.
+- Read your Year Wrap-up.

 - Decide which Three Futures path is still active.